sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 ## Dealing with Imbalanced Classes:

 * **Balancing Imbalanced Classes** - As the stroke prediction dataset contained imbalanced classes additinally I tried to balance the dataset using SMOTE technique.
 This was used to oversample the minority class (stroke=1 i.e., those with a risk of having stroke).

-The decision tree, random forest and XGBoost models were trained on oversampled dataset and predictions made on validation set.
+* **Evaluating using Balanced dataset** - The decision tree, random forest and XGBoost models were trained on oversampled dataset and predictions made on validation set.
 AUC scores were computed on all the three models to understand what effect did balancing of data labels have on the model predictions.Here too the XGBoost for Classification model outperformed the others.

-## Exporting Best Model Notebook to Python script -
+## Exporting Best Model to Python script:

 The code for best model i.e., XGBoost for Classification was first saved as a Python Notebook (Final Model Code.ipynb) then saved as a Python script (FinalModeltrain.py) for further deployment as a web service.